-Under the Texas Open Beaches Act the public has the free and unrestricted right to access and use the State's beaches, which are located on what is commonly referred to as the "wet beach", from the water to the line of mean high tide.
+Under the Texas Open Beaches Act the public has the free and unrestricted right to access Texas beaches, which are located on what is commonly referred to as the "wet beach," from the water to the line of mean high tide.
 The dry sandy area that extends from the "wet beach” to the natural line of vegetation is usually privately owned but may be subject to the public beach easement.
 The line of vegetation may shift due to wind, and wave and tidal actions caused by storms and hurricanes.

-A recent Texas Supreme Court opinion has complicated the State's ability to use the traditional method for identifying the public beach easement on the west end of Galveston.
-In order to give some clarity on what the ruling actually means and to address some questions that the public may have regarding the public beach easement, the GLO has developed a Frequently Asked Questions fact sheet.
+In order to give some clarity on a recent Texas Supreme Court opinion and address questions that the public may have regarding the public beach easement, the GLO has developed a Frequently Asked Questions fact sheet.

 Local Beach Access Plans

 Cities and counties along the coast are required to adopt laws to protect the public's beach access rights and outline local coastal construction requirements.
-These local laws are adopted as a dune protection and beach access plan.
-The state reviews local beach access plans and certifies that they meet the minimum state standards set forth in the Open Beaches Act, Dune Protection Act, and the General Land Office Beach/Dune Rules.
+These local laws are adopted as a beach access and dune protection plan.
+The Land Office reviews local beach access plans and certifies that they meet the minimum state standards set forth in the Open Beaches Act, Dune Protection Act, and the General Land Office Beach/Dune Rules.
 Learn More